What You Need in Your Car for Winter

 Emergency Car Kit

-I have two of these bags that I made into a car kit for emergencies and they are secured in the back of my Honda CRV.
-My Dewalt tool kit is my first aid kit, I added the RED first aid symbol so people would hopefully realize I do not have expensive DeWalt tools in it.
+I have two of these bags that I made into a car kit for roadside emergency use, and they are secured in the back of my Honda CRV as shown above.
+My Dewalt tool kit is my first aid kit, and I added the RED first aid symbol so people would hopefully realize I do not have expensive DeWalt tools in it.
 I love these Husky Tool Bags.

 Road Flares

-Have some road flares in the car to set outside when you’re dealing with an emergency.
-It’s one of the best ways to draw attention to yourself when you need help, but also alert others that you are there in case visibility is reduced due to a storm.
+Have some road flares in the car to set outside when dealing with a roadside emergency.
+It’s one of the best ways to draw attention to yourself when you need help, but also alert others that you are there if visibility is reduced due to a storm.

 People are more likely to notice the flares and then come to your vehicle to check on things.
 It’s also an excellent way to let the tow truck or the person you’re waiting for figure out where you are from the location you’ve given them because they can see the road flares from a distance.

-You can buy road flares online, have them shipped directly to you, and place them in your car for any emergencies that arise.
-These work for me, they
+You can buy road flares online, have them shipped directly to you, and place them in your car for emergencies.
+These work for me.
+Emergency Flares

 Kitty Litter and a Small Shovel

-Some people don’t realize it, but kitty litter can help a car’s tires gain more traction.
+Some people don’t realize it, but or kitty or cat litter can help a car’s tires gain more traction.
 You spread the kitty litter as far under and in front of the traction wheels and let it sit for a minute or two.

 It should give those wheels some extra traction to get out of that “stuck” situation unless you are in so deep you’ll need an extra assist.
 That’s where the small shovel comes in.

-Use the shovel to remove the snow in front of and behind the wheels so you can apply the kitty litter and rock the car enough for it to get the necessary traction needed.
+Use the shovel to remove the snow in front of and behind the wheels so you can apply the kitty litter and rock the car enough for it to get the necessary traction.
+You can also use sand and rock salt for tire traction.

 First-Aid Kit